 What are the Techniques for Reducing Breast Asymmetry?

-- Make the Smaller breast Bigger (to match)
+- Make the Smaller breast Bigger and symmetrical

-- Make the Bigger breast Smaller (to match)
+- Or, make the Bigger breast Smaller and symmetrical

 Approaches for Breast Asymmetry

 - Breast Augmentation Surgery: Using implants or additional fat grafting

 - Lift without Implants Surgery: To reposition a breast

 - Nipple/Areola reshaping surgery (to match the other nipple-areola complex)

 - Other Breast Implant Surgeries: To change existing implant sizes or remove existing implants

 Most asymmetry surgery relates to cosmetic changes.
 However, some women may experience pain from large, heavy and/or ptotic breast/s.
 Surgical intervention may help reduce pain and discomfort.

 What is Involved in Planning for Corrective Breast Asymmetry Surgery?

 Surgeons may use intra-operative sizers during surgery.
 These breast implant sizers are sterile temporary implants used during surgery to evaluate size options.

-Dr Craig Rubinstein typically performs several advanced assessment measurements, which might include:
+Dr Craig Rubinstein typically performs several advanced assessment measurements as well.
+For example;